KazaiMazai/SwiftletModel/README.md

 If you want to learn more about type-driven design [here](https://swiftology.io/collections/type-driven-design/) is a wonderful series of articles about it.

-## Installation

-You can add SwiftletModel to an Xcode project as an SPM package:

-- From the File menu, select Add Package Dependencies...
-- Enter "https://github.com/KazaiMazai/SwiftletModel.git" into the package repository URL text field
-- Profit

-## Documentation

-Full project documentation can be found [here](https://swiftpackageindex.com/KazaiMazai/SwiftletModel/0.4.3/documentation/swiftletmodel)

 ## Licensing